awesome-workshop/docker-singularity-hats/_episodes/12-unpacked.md

 Now you should be in an interactive shell almost immediately without any image pulling or unpacking.
-One important thing to note is that for most CMS images the default username is `cmsusr`, and if you compiled your analysis code in the container, it will by default reside in `/home/cmsusr`:
+One important thing to note is that for most CMS images, the default username is `cmsusr`, and if you compiled your analysis code in the container, it will by default reside in `/home/cmsusr`: